Citation, DOI and article data

 Often manifests with truncal obesity and therefore the abdominal circumference (AC) will be one of the first parameters to increase.
 The AC is also considered one of the best parameters 8.

-According to some reports, an EFW of >4000 g within a weeks window from birth along with an increased AFI ( >20 cm) and relevant clinical factors is associated with fetal macrosomia at birth in ~70% of cases 3.
+According to some reports, an EFW of >4000 g within a week's window from birth along with an increased amniotic fluid index (>20 cm) and relevant clinical factors are associated with fetal macrosomia at birth in ~70% of cases 3.

 Treatment and prognosis

-Early delivery or elective Caesarian section are management options.
+Early delivery or elective Cesarian section are management options.
 Prognosis in a majority of cases is usually good.

 - birth asphyxia

-- neonatal hypoglycaemia (particularly in the setting of gestational diabetes)
+- neonatal hypoglycemia (particularly in the setting of gestational diabetes)

 - meconium aspiration